LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/C-Interview/google.md

   * Do you collaborate well
 * Deliver results
   * What's the project you are most proud of. challenges and resolve.

+## Stories
+At Momenta, one of our product managers asked me to generate raw reversing simulation logs daily so they could manually review stuck cases.

+I realized that what they really wanted wasn’t the raw data—it was a summary of success/failure and some insight into why a reversing maneuver failed.
+They just didn’t know how to ask for it differently.

+Instead of just dumping the logs, I built an automated report pipeline.
+It extracted results from 36,000+ simulation records per day, analyzed stuck states using classification outputs, and generated a clean summary, including success rate, failure causes, and SVM confidence scores.

+When I showed it to the PM, they were thrilled—it saved them hours per day and gave them the insights they truly needed.
+They later shared the tool with other PMs across 4 vehicle lines.
+So instead of delivering what they asked for, I gave them what they actually needed to make decisions faster.

+1. Tell me a time when you went above and beyond for a client.[Customer Obsession]
+2. Tell me about a time when you took on something significant outside your area of responsibility.[Ownership]

+Sure.
+At WeRide, I supported multiple internal teams that all depended on our auto-labeling system, including perception, QA, and data management.
+One time, the perception team requested that we fully prioritize a new traffic light model because it was blocking their L3 release.

+But at the same time, the QA team urgently needed updates on uncertainty filtering to handle an annotation backlog.
+The two requests conflicted—running both would exceed GPU limits and delay processing for everyone.

+So I scheduled a short sync with both teams.
+I prepared performance estimates, system bottlenecks, and trade-off charts in advance.
+We walked through the impact of each request, and I proposed a compromise: we’d prioritize traffic light model upgrades this week while rolling out a lightweight uncertainty filter that wouldn’t slow down throughput.

+It wasn’t easy—both teams felt their needs were urgent—but by showing transparency and backing up trade-offs with data, we reached alignment.
+The model launched on time, and the QA backlog dropped the following week.

+1. When you are working with a large number of customers(requirements), it's tricky to deliver excellent service to them all.
+So how do you go about prioritizing your customers' needs?
+[Customer]
+2. Tell me a time you had to leave a task unfinished [Ownership]
+3. Did you have to push back a request [Ownership]
+4. If you have conflict goals, how do you make trade-offs?[Ownership]

+* Optibot: mesh file -> assembly no sense -> key info is param in mesh file -> meet with 2 memebers in HW Team
+* Neuralmap model improvement: improve metric -> intuition is enlarge model size -> latency requirement -> experiment focuses on parameter increasing while latency not increasing much -> determine some ways. -> latency and safety should always be the priority

+1. Tell me a time when you had to work with incomplete data or information
+2. Tell me a time you made a bad decision and learning from the experience enabled you to make a good decision later.(Model perf & latency -> first version release with perf improve but latency ++ -> Find myself when testing the new model on vehicle -> Can not even detect obstacle)

+* Optibot: I propose one solution -> one proposed and let me use his -> no data evidance -> not pushing back but impelment within a hard ddl -> discuss and choose one.
+* **Same logic but in traffic sign autolabeling.
+One is quick and dirty(short term gain), another is systematic(long-term gain) but may miss deadline. break down tasks and reduce dev time result is prioritize work and make it before deadline**

+1. Tell me a time when you disagreed with a colleague.
+2. Tell me a time when you had to work on a project with unclear responsibility[Ownership]